 To the north the path passes through an overgrown scrub environment ideal for viewing the riverside wildlife.
 To the south the riverside path passes through a large conservation area of long grasses, scrub and sparse woodland, which eventually leads into Stratford-upon-Avon town centre.

 Shottery Fields, also known as King George V playing fields, were given to the town in 1937 by Sir Archie Flower and are found less than one mile west of Stratford-upon-Avon town centre.

 Facilities include one senior football pitch and a playground.

-The Welcombe Hills and Clopton Park combined create a large local nature reserve within walking distance north of Stratford-upon-Avon town centre.
+The Welcombe Hills and Clopton Park combined create a 60 hectare Local Nature Reserve within walking distance north of Stratford-upon-Avon town centre.
 Visitors can enjoy a peaceful grassland or woodland walk and have a picnic.
 Woolly thistle, quaking-grass and the diminutive adder's-tongue grow in the grasslands, where ant hills created by yellow meadow ants are a distinctive feature.
 The woodland contains oak, horse chestnut and beech with English elm.
 Birds are plentiful, with great spotted woodpeckers, sparrowhawks, little owls, treecreepers and finches enjoying the woodland where ravens breed in spring.
 Brimstone butterflies are numerous in the spring sunshine.

 The reserve may have got its name from a historic well found here, with its inscription 'SJC 1686'.
 Margaret, daughter of William Clopton (who died in 1592) supposedly drowned here.
-It was around this time that Shakespeare was writing Hamlet, and it is believed that this tragic event provided the inspiration for his Ophelia and her lonely death.
+It was around this time that Shakespeare was writing Hamlet, and it is believed that this tragic event provided the inspiration for the character of Ophelia and her lonely death.

 Other features include: